cacciatc/energy-game-jam/README.md

 1. ~~Setup repo and directory structure.~~ _Adam_
 2. Create level by hand with two non-optimal cable paths.
 Remove 1/2 duplicates, then increase the mode of each. _Adam_
 3. Test level. _Adam_, _Chris_
+4. Cables with more than two exit ports
+5. Ambitious - Implement parallel circuits, resistors, capacitors, inductors, etc.

 Game Premise
 ------------